 Supplies reached Edward at Conway castle and he was able to march against the Welsh.
 By April had occupied Anglesey.

 John Balliol went to France and arranged the Treaty Auld Alliance (Content ?)

 The first Model Parliament

-Edward called together a parliament consisting of a cross-section of society; the heads of the church, the Barons and members of the burghs.
-The parliament agreed that a tax could be raised to allow Edward to launch attacks on the Scots and the French.
+Edward I called together a parliament consisting of a cross-section of society; the heads of the church, the Barons and members of the burghs.
+The parliament agreed that a tax could be raised to allow the king to launch attacks on the Scots and the French.

 The castle on Loch Ness fell to the English.
 Sir William Fitz Warine was left in charge of the castle as its Constable.

 In March of 1296 Edward I had attacked and sacked Berwick.
 Balliol renounced homage to England.

 John Balliol was defeated at the battle of Dunbar by Edward I.